fatiando/pooch/doc/advanced.rst

 Advanced tricks
 ===============

-These are more advanced things that can be done for specific use cases.
-Most setups will not require these.
+These are more advanced things that can be done for specific use cases. **Most projects will not require these**.

 Adjusting the logging level